How to Recover from Hydroplaning

 - Apply brake nice and smooth

-Driving safely during rain or snow is especially important for professional drivers.
-The weight and center of gravity of a big rig, truck and semi-truck play a part in controlling the vehicle while driving in extreme conditions.
+Driving safely during rain or snow is especially important for commercial drivers.
+The weight and center of gravity of a big rig or semi-truck play a part in controlling the vehicle while driving in extreme conditions.
 The center of gravity determines the safe speed for curves and turns.
 The higher the center of gravity, the higher the chance the vehicle will tip during a curve.
 If a driver takes a curve too fast, they can lose control.
-For instance, tires can lose traction and cause skid.
+For instance, tires can lose traction and cause a skid.
 Under wet conditions, rigs are more likely to hydroplane decreasing their ability to steer or brake causing them to lose control.

 Traction decreases on wet pavement whether or not hydroplaning occurs.
-All drivers should be careful and prevent their car from hydroplaning.
+All drivers should be careful to prevent their cars from hydroplaning.

 How to prevent hydroplaning: